glumia/openload_dl/README.md

 # Description
-**openload-dl** is a script written in Python which uses selenium and virtual displays to automate the download of videos from openload.co through the use of a simple command.
+**openload-dl** is a script written in Python to automate the download of videos from openload.co with a simple command-line interface

     openload-dl URL